MarcBruins/AIDatePickerController-Xamarin-iOS/README.md

 Credits go to Ali Karagoz(https://twitter.com/alikaragoz)

-*Including a sample project on how to set this up in Xamarin-iOS
+*Including a sample project on how to set this up in Xamarin-iOS with DateTime instead of NSDate.

 AIDatePickerController
 --------------------